 Having applications available to complete online can be a massive help.
 Its a much easier way for applicants to submit materials.
 It’s convenient and allows organisations to collect information in one central location.
 In 2018, if you aren’t offering the ability to apply online then don’t expect many applications.

 However, having the foresight to have an application hosted online doesn’t necessarily mean it’s straightforward to complete.
 Many applicants still struggle when completing online application forms.
-Whether it’s for a grant, scholarship graduate program, award or another online submission program, we have spoken to clients who can’t understand why their forms aren’t working.
+Whether it’s for a grant, scholarship, award or another online submission program, we have spoken to clients who can’t understand why their forms aren’t working.

 In the case of job applications, online application forms can discourage many candidates.
 Hamilton French an Irish recruitment firm recently surveyed nearly five hundred applicants of which 73% complained many online processes were time-consuming and stressful due to the technology utilised.

 The most commonly reported problems?
 Technical bugs, an inability to upload documents, terrible experience completing if using a mobile device, and no way to follow up on the progress of their application.

 This highlights that merely offering your application online won’t make the process easier for your applicants.
 Poorly designed online systems can waste applicants’ time and cause unnecessary aggravation.

 So how can you create an online application process that’s seamless for applicants?
 Here are five essential best practices to prioritise: